This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Mucus thinning medicine is breathed in to help thin lung mucus so you can cough it up more easily.

 - NSAIDs help decrease swelling and pain.
 This medicine can be bought with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask your caregiver if NSAIDs are safe for you.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow the directions on it before using this medicine.

 - Steroid medicine helps decrease inflammation.